 Working the highest priority PBI on the Scrum Board will tend to cause individuals and teams to self-organize to maximize flow in a Sprint.
 Systematic A/S in Denmark showed how implementing this pattern doubled the productivity of every team in the company ().
-Citrix Online applied this pattern at the enterprise level and reduced release cycles from 42 months to less than 10 months resulting in substantial gains in market share for their products ().
+Citrix Online applied this pattern at the enterprise level and reduced release cycles from 42 months to less than 10 months resulting in substantial gains in market share for its products ().

 Implementing this pattern moves the team toward one-piece continuous flow.
 Toyota demonstrated that this optimizes production capacity:

 In its ideal, one-piece flow means that parts move from one value-adding processing step directly to the next value-adding processing step, and then to the customer, without any waiting time or batching between those steps.
 For many years we called this “continuous flow production.”
 Toyota now refers to it as “one-by-one production,” perhaps because many manufacturers will point to a moving production line with parts in queue between the value-adding steps and erroneously say, “We have continuous flow, because everything is moving.”
 Such a misinterpretation is more difficult to make when we use the phrase “one-by-one production” (, p.
 45).

 The team continuously adjusts its tack in a Developer-Ordered Work Plan.
 They come together as one mind to modulate this direction every day in the Daily Scrum.
 However, all direction adjustments happen within the terms of the Sprint Goal, which itself is a rallying point that can help channel the flow of the team.
-Mark Gillett, an experienced executive manager and venture capitalist, remarks, “Teams that behave as if there is a series of tasks (and perhaps handoffs) for individuals will see less value than those who identify needs for and dynamically partner to work a PBI to Done.”
+Mark Gillett, an experienced executive manager and technology investor, remarks, “Teams that behave as if there is a series of tasks (and perhaps handoffs) for individuals will see less value than those who identify needs for and dynamically partner to work a PBI to Done.”
 A team that works closely together builds a shared vision of what the product is and is able to grow pride in the product and in their achievement; see Product Pride.

 Members of the Scrum community have also been talking about Swarming for many years.
 See, for example, Dan Rawsthorne’s work ().